Nowadays it seems like everyone is looking to start a vlog on YouTube and I don’t blame them…

 I see a lot of people who struggle to start a vlog say, “my life is boring and I have nothing to vlog,” but some of the best vloggers on YouTube create amazing vlogs from their bedroom.
 Regardless if you’re traveling or you’re stuck inside on a rainy day.
 There are many ways for you to create an interesting vlog – learn to think outside the box.

-I’m going to have three tiers of recommendations for vlogging essentials below.
+I’m going to have three tiers vlogging essential recommendations.
 They will range from a beginners vlogging essentials, an intermediate vlog kit, and a professional YouTube vlogging kit.
-You can choose the best equipment that fits your budget and knowledge.
+You can choose the best gear that fits your budget and needs.

 Beginner’s Vlogging Essentials for YouTube